 Best Books for NEET Preparation with Boards

-Students should mainly focus on NCERT books for Biology, Physics, and Chemistry.
+In general, students should mainly focus on NCERT books for Biology, Physics, and Chemistry..
 After completing NCERT, practice MCQs from reference books and previous year NEET papers.
 Regular practice improves accuracy and confidence.

 Final Tips for NEET Aspirants